 Fabric Manipulation – Tier Motif

-In this lesson you will learn how to manipulate fabric to create a unique tier motif.
-Let your imagination guide you as to where this technique could be used, on pockets, sleeves or even as a complete garment such as a skirt or jacket.
+In this lesson, you will learn how to manipulate fabric to create a unique tier motif.
+Let your imagination guide you as to where this technique could be used: on pockets, sleeves or even as a complete garment, such as on a skirt or jacket.